 When a per-STA profile is present in a Multi-Link element carried in a (Re-)Association Request frame, the reporting non-AP STA shall include all elements that are specific to the reported STA.
 An element is considered to be specific to a reported STA if its value is different from the corresponding element advertised by the reporting STA or if the reported STA satisfies the condition as specified in the Table 9-36 (Assocation Request frame body) for that element to be present while the reporting STA does not satisfy the corresponding condition.
 If any of the elements carried in the (Re-)Association Request frame of the reporting STA are not present in a per-STA profile, the values to use for the reported STA are the values of the corresponding element of the reporting STA unless the element is listed in the Non-Inheritance element (if included) in the per-STA profile for that STA.

 Link Identifier element

 TGbe editor: Please make changes to the first paragraph in this subclause as follows

-The Link Identifier element contains information that identifies a TDLS direct link.
-The element information format is defined in Figure 9-388 (Link Identifier element format).
+The Link Identifier element identifies a link.

+The element format is defined in Figure 9-388 (Link Identifier element format).